Don’t let your dream home become a nightmare. What you should know before selecting a builder for your new home

 5. Can you build the Style and Design of my Home?

 A builder should be able to build the style and design of your home.
 If he had any doubts he probably shouldn’t have quoted in the first place.
-Many builders specialize in a particular style so be sure that he has the expertise and know how to build your custom designed home.
+Many builders specialize in a particular style so be sure that he has the expertise and know how to build your selected style of custom designed home.

 Take a look at some of the builder’s past projects, this will allow you to see if the builder can work to your style and unique home design specification.